Multiplicative SHE limit of random walks in space-time random environments: Introduction

 Since Theorem \ref{main} states that this is \textit{not} the case, it suggests that taking the limit of the above chaos expansion does not work.
 More precisely, it formally converges to the correct equation but with an incorrect noise coefficient that is strictly smaller than the correct one.
 The reason that this happens is that a nonzero proportion of the $L^2$-mass in the terms of the above chaos expansion escapes into the tails of the series (i.e., terms in the expansion indexed by large values of $k$ that are of unbounded order as $N\to\infty$), which causes a failure of the infinite sum over $k$ to commute with the limit in distribution of each term of the chaos series as $N\to\infty$.
 In the context of the generalized polynomial chaos convergence result of \cite{poly}, this exactly means that condition (iii) fails when trying to apply their main result Theorem 2.3.
 Note that the naive limit of the expansion is exactly the limiting object in Theorem \ref{xi2} \textit{without} the $\xi_2$ term.
 Thus a heuristic interpretation of that theorem is that the amount of extra noise that has escaped into the tails of the chaos expansion is exactly the $\xi_2$ part in Theorem \ref{xi2}.

-As a ``reality check" for the above calculation, note that in the extreme case $\sigma^2=1/4$ the weights are Bernoulli distributed, which means that independent random walkers in the environment will coalesce forever upon collision.
+As a reality check for the above calculation, note that in the extreme case $\sigma^2=1/4$, the weights are Bernoulli distributed.
+This means that independent random walkers in the environment will coalesce forever upon collision.
 In particular, the quenched transition densities $\mathsf P^\omega(n,\cdot)$ have all of their mass concentrated at a single point for all $n$ almost surely.
-Consequently, it is clear that there will \textit{not} be any nontrivial fluctuation behavior.
-Nonetheless, the above discrete chaos expansion is valid and formally converges to the stochastic heat equation with noise coefficient $1$ if one believes that the sum over $k$ commutes with the limit $N\to\infty$.
+Consequently, there will \textit{not} be any nontrivial fluctuation behavior.
+Nonetheless, the above discrete chaos expansion is valid and formally converges to the stochastic heat equation with noise coefficient $\sqrt{2}$ if one believes that the sum over $k$ commutes with the limit $N\to\infty$.
 This is already a clear contradiction.

 The reason why the above chaos expansion fails is that the variance of the weights is fixed and positive, rather than tending to zero.
 In other words, we are not in the ``weak noise regime" of \cite{akq, poly}.
 Note however that when $\sigma$ is very close to $0$, the correct coefficient of $\sqrt{8\sigma^2/(1-4\sigma^2)}$ agrees to first order with the more naive guess of $\sqrt{8\sigma^2}$, which makes sense at a non-rigorous level since $\sigma\to 0$ is a ``weak noise limit."